Yelm–Rainier–Tenino Trail

 The Yelm–Rainier–Tenino Trail, formerly the Yelm–Tenino Trail, is a rail trail located in Thurston County, Washington, United States.

 Route

 The trail is a 14.5 mi long paved path designated for use for cycling and walking.
 The trail runs parallel to State Route 507 and intersects with the southern end of the Chehalis Western Trail.
-Trailheads are located at the trail termini in Yelm and Tenino, with additional parking lots and entry points along the trail.
+Trailheads are located at the trail termini in Yelm and at Tenino's City Park, with additional parking lots and entry points along the trail.
 Rainier straddles the trail approximately 8.5 mi east of Tenino.
-The trail is mainly flat, with a combined elevation change of approximately 320 ft over it's course.
+The trail is mainly flat, with a combined elevation change of approximately 320 ft over its course.